Representation theory of Geigle-Lenzing complete intersections: Our Results on Geigle-Lenzing complete intersections

-We apply these results to study when $(R,\L)$ is \emph{Cohen-Macaulay finite} (=\emph{CM finite}) in the sense that there are only finitely many isomorphism classes of indecomposable objects in $\CM^{\L}R$ up to degree shift.
+Now we study when $(R,\L)$ is \emph{Cohen-Macaulay finite} (=\emph{CM finite}) in the sense that there are only finitely many isomorphism classes of indecomposable objects in $\CM^{\L}R$ up to degree shift.
 In the classical case $d=1$, it is well-known that $(R,\L)$ is CM finite if and only if $(R,\L)$ is domestic.
-In this paper, we give the following classification of GL complete intersections that are CM finite as an easy application of the triangle equivalence \eqref{R and A^CM} above.
+In this paper, we give the following `Buchweitz-Greuel-Schreyer-type' classification of GL complete intersections that are CM finite as an application of Theorem~\ref{CM tilting in introduction} above.